 The Upper Mississippi River Restoration Program (formally known as the Environmental Management Program) consists of two primary program elements: 1) habitat rehabilitation projects, and 2) systemic monitoring and research.
 The Program was authorized by the Water Resources Development Act (WRDA) of 1986, as amended, and is recognized as the first large river ecosystem restoration and scientific monitoring program in the nation.
 One of the major strengths of the Program is a robust regional Partnership of five states, five federal agencies, many NGO's, and strong public support.
 Over the past 30 years, the Program has completed several major initiatives.
-These include: three Reports to Congress, the Habitat Needs Assessment, two Status and Trends Reports, two Habitat Restoration Manuals, a UMRR Program Strategic Plan, two UMRR Program LTRM element Strategic Plans, development of an explecit approach to Adaptive Management, and the continuous practice of implementing, evaluating, and improving UMRR management and technical procedures.
-Brief overview of FY15 activities: 1) the Program developed a vision statement that includes increasing the resilience and health of the UMRS, 2) development of tools to measure progress towards accomplishing the Vision, 3) initiated a major revision to it's website, 4) the development of a systemic Program data base, 5) development of a Operational Plan for the Program, 6) completion of one habitat project, 7) continued construction on eight habitat projects, 8) initiation of construction on two new habitat projects, 9) continued planning and design on 20 habitat projects, 10) development of a new aquatic vegetation model, 11) providing seamless LiDAR and bathymetric data, 12) collection of the annual systemic data on key environmental attributes of the UMRS, and 13) initiation of several important research efforts.
+These include: three Reports to Congress, the 2000 Habitat Needs Assessment, two Status and Trends Reports, two Habitat Restoration Manuals, a UMRR Program Strategic Plan and Operational Plan, two UMRR Program LTRM element Strategic Plans, developed an explecit approach to Adaptive Management, and the continuous practice of implementing, evaluating, and improving UMRR management and technical procedures.
+Since 1986, UMRR has completed 55 habitat projects that improved critical fish and wildlife habitat on 102,000 acres in Illinois, Iowa, Minnesota, Missouri, and Wisconsin.
+From 2005 to 2015 UMRR benefited nearly 35,000 acres of habitat - nearly 50% of all habitat reported by the Corps nationally!
+Brief overview of FY16 activities: 1) Completed the 2016 Report to Congress, 2) Initiated development of a ground breaking effort to define and integrate ecosystem health and resilience principles into this five state regional ecosystem rehabilitation Program, 3) recognized 30 years of service to the nation receiving commendations from several federal, state, and local leaders within the five states leaders, 4) initiated development of the second Habitat Needs assessment to focus future habitat rehabilitation efforts, 5) completed and started to implement a Communications Plan and Strategy, 6) completed of 3 habitat projects, 7) continued construction on five habitat projects, 8) awarded 3 new construction contracts for three habitat projects, 9) continued planning and design on 20 habitat projects, 10) completed a seamless LiDAR and bathymetric data coverage for 2.7 millions acres of the UMRS, 11) continued to make major revisions to the Program's website and systemic Program data base, 12) collection of the annual systemic data on key environmental attributes of the UMRS, and 13) 6 scientific papers were accepted by professional peer reviewed journals.

 The Upper Mississippi River Restoration Program (UMRR Program) consists of two primary elements: (1) habitat rehabilitation projects and (2) systemic monitoring and research.
 The program was re-authorized by WRDA 99.
-Some of the key provisions that were included in reauthorization were that: 1) it established a continuing authority for the program, 2) increased the total authorized annual funding amount from $19,000,000 to $33,170,000, 3) required the program to submit reports to Congress every six years to document progress and evaluate the program and its accomplishments, identify systemiic habitat needs, and recommend adjustments as needed, and 4) increased the cost share formula for non-federal sponsors from 25% to 35% for habitat restoration projects.
+Some of the key provisions of the Program: 1) it is a continuing authority, 2) the total authorized annual funding amount is $33,170,000, 3) required to submit reports to Congress every six years to document progress and evaluate the program and its accomplishments, identify systemiic habitat needs, and recommend adjustments as needed, and 4) non-federal habitat project sponsors are required to pay 35% for habitat restoration projects, and all Operation and Maintenance costs.
 UMRR was the first environmental restoration and monitoring program undertaken on a large river system in the United States.
 UMRR has pioneered many new and innovative engineering and planning techniques for ecosystem restoration in large river systems.
 In addition, the science element of the UMRR has developed state-of-the-art techniques to monitor and conduct research on the river.
 Scientific monitoring, engineering design, and environmental modeling techniques have been shared throughout the United States and in more than five countries.

 Additional information on the UMRR can be found at the following website: http://www.mvr.usace.army.mil/Missions/EnvironmentalProtectionandRestoration/UpperMississippiRiverRestoration.aspx